TimelockKlocka/TimelockKlocka.github.io/README.md

 # Timelock's website.
 Nothing there.
-Wait for admin to add some information
+Wait for administrator to add some information.